RACV Logo

 Travel Period

 Hit the major sights and sounds of China on a 12-day adventure from Beijing to Hong Kong.
 See the magnificent Great Wall, the Terracotta Warriors in Xi’an, the giant pandas of Sichuan and the striking limestone karsts in Yangshuo.
-Soak up the exciting neon lights in Hong Kong, meet locals over homemade dumplings and explore the countryside in Yangshuo.
-Travel with ease on China’s modern rail network for almost 4000 km and get up close and transcend time with a visit to an ancient town.
-With a knowledgeable small-group leader at the helm, your China adventure will be full of insightful history, delicious cuisine and unforgettable experiences.
+Wander the neon-lit streets of Hong Kong, meet locals over homemade dumplings and explore the Yangshuo countryside by bike.
+Travel nearly 4000 km with ease on China’s modern rail network and go back in time with a visit to an ancient town.
+With a knowledgeable local leader at the helm and a small group of travellers, your China adventure will be full of insightful history, delicious cuisine and unforgettable experiences.

 IMPORTANT INFORMATION